 Sponsor logos on videos:

-- If you have multiple sponsors, you must feature all of their logos on the one slide.
-You may not feature different sponsor logos on different videos.
+- You may not feature different sponsor logos on different videos.

 TEDx YouTube channel: